 Add pensions increase to the provisional underpin amount (if any).

-To do this, you Treat the provisional underpin amount as if it was a pension to which the Pensions (Increase) Act 1971 applied.
-The beginning date for this purpose is the day after the last day of the period you used to calculate the final pay (or, in Scotland, for councillors, career average pay).
+Treat the provisional underpin amount as if it was a pension to which the Pensions (Increase) Act 1971 applied.
+The beginning date is the day after the last day of the period you used to calculate the final pay (or, in Scotland, for councillors, career average pay).
 You include the latest P I Order that took effect on or before the final underpin date.

 Actuarial increases